Ways to Help Labor Progress

 If you have not yet made it to your 37th week, you should make sure to contact your doctor immediately if you notice any signs of labor.
 You could be in preterm labor, which may not be good for you or the baby.

 Fortunately, if you are in your 34th week or later, chances are great for a healthy baby.
 The baby may need just a few extra days of observation to make sure they are ready for breathing and eating.

 Cervix is softening and shortening to prepare for labor

 Stage 1: Active Phase

 Fully dilated to 10cm

 Welcoming a Newborn Baby

-After the labor and delivery is complete, it's time to welcome the newborn baby.
+After the labor and delivery are complete, it's time to welcome the newborn baby.
 Both mother and baby may need rest after all the hard work, so keep that in mind before going crazy with pictures and calling in family or friends.
-Let the mother and baby have some bonding time, and congratulate the new mom for a job well done.
+Let the mother and baby have some bonding time, and congratulate her on a job well done.

 Enjoy your new little one!

 - "The Stages of Labor", BabyCenter.
 Accessed May 19th, 2018.